What's in the Budget: Benefits to increase, most school donations scrapped, $2b for mental health

-The Government has unveiled its first-ever Wellbeing Budget, committing almost $2 billion dollars towards mental health funding and another billion on child wellbeing, including moves to increase benefits.
+The Government has unveiled its first-ever Wellbeing Budget, committing almost $2 billion towards mental health funding and another billion on child wellbeing, including moves to increase benefits.

 As part of the Budget, for the first time, the Government has produced a child poverty report.